vaibhavsagar/website/drafts/getting-along-with-javascript.md

 *([revision](https://gist.github.com/vaibhavsagar/24b1754b8a269fd8c54a89cb73e64fa8/96e0dbda1ba9dc5712342bf1b123fe5d463201d0#file-viz-hs))*

-This is recognisably the same logic as before, but using some new JSaddle operators:
+This is recognisably the same logic as before, using some new JSaddle operators:

 - [`#`](http://hackage.haskell.org/package/jsaddle-0.9.6.0/docs/Language-Javascript-JSaddle.html#v:-35-)
   is for calling a JavaScript function